 Veering off to the Opera House, we found another of the Eight Dragons waiting for us there, on the stage, with the band still playing in the middle of the apocalypse.
 “All our critics died!”
 Kyle provided by way of explanation.
 You could only get there by flicking a switch from the Celes sequence, which would have previously ruined the play by dropping you onto the stage.
 Very clever, turning a gag and former failure condition into the solution for a future puzzle!
 As for the drago— …Final Fantasy VI, that is a DINOSAUR.

 From there, we dutifully and with no real enthusiasm followed a lead of Cyan’s to locate Gau on the Veldt.
-Along the way, we sidetracked to the cave that had once led to the Serpent’s Trench, where we found Interceptor, who guided us into the back.
+Before we found him, however, we sidetracked to the cave that had once led to the Serpent’s Trench, where we found Interceptor, who guided us into the back.
 There, we found a camp full of poachers (if you can call them that with the law dismantled), and learned that they had helped raise Gau back in the day.
 Past them, we located a chest through a hidden passage that was guarded by a Death Warden, a skeletal foe that didn’t last long against Raise.
 “Cheating!”
 Kyle proclaimed.
 Death Warden dropped a claw for Sabin.

 Deeper into the cave, we discovered Shadow, injured and in need of our help.
 Again.
 We also located the Ichigeki, the sword that “someone” (again, Shadow) was looking for at the Coliseum.
 Of course, there would be no recruiting Shadow at the Coliseum if he was bleeding out in some cave, so obviously we’d have to complete a few more steps to get him back in the party.
 Noting a save point, we took it as we debated why the monster that had hurt Shadow hadn’t eaten him yet.
 Kyle pointed out that Interceptor was there… after walking off through the cave to find us.
 Kyle then pointed out the fact that we’re probably supposed to see Shadow is a badass who wouldn’t be killed in a situation like that, and not as an incompetent who kept ending up nearly dead without our help, which is how we actually saw him.